ChristianEsp03/finder/README.md

 find [<name>] [<type>] [<optional>]
 ```
 in the 'type' field insert:
-    -f    to find a file
+&emsp;-f    to find a file
-    -d    to find a directory
+&emsp;-d    to find a directory

 in the 'optional' field you can put the name of single drive